Judith Herrin

-Judith Herrin FSA (/ˈhɛrɪn/; born 1942) is a British archaeologist, byzantinist, and historian of Late Antiquity.
-She was a Professor of Late Antique and Byzantine Studies and Constantine Leventis Senior Research Fellow at King's College London (now emerita).
+Judith Herrin FSA (/ˈhɛrɪn/; born 1942) is an English archaeologist, byzantinist, and historian of Late Antiquity.
+She was a professor of Late Antique and Byzantine studies and the Constantine Leventis Senior Research Fellow at King's College London (now emerita).

-Early life
+Early life and education

-Herrin was educated at Bedales School, after which she studied history at Newnham College, Cambridge, and was awarded her PhD in 1972 from the University of Birmingham.
+Herrin was educated at Bedales School, after which she studied history at Newnham College, Cambridge, and was awarded her Ph.D. in 1972 from the University of Birmingham.
 She trained in Paris, Athens and Munich.

 Career

 Herrin worked as an archaeologist with the British School at Athens and on the site of Kalenderhane Mosque in Istanbul as a Dumbarton Oaks fellow.
 Between 1991 and 1995, she was Stanley J. Seeger Professor in Byzantine History, Princeton University.
 She was appointed Professor of Late Antique and Byzantine Studies at King's College London (KCL) in 1995, and was head of the Center for Hellenic Studies at KCL.
 She retired from the post in 2008, becoming Professor Emeritus.
 She was president of the International Congress of Byzantine Studies in 2011.

 In 2016, she won the Dr A.H.
 Heineken Prize for History.

 Her book Ravenna: Capital of Empire, Crucible of Europe was awarded the Duff Cooper Prize for 2020.
 It was shortlisted for the 2021 Wolfson History Prize.